Skip to Content

 Enhancing Justice in Tanzania

-Our uniqueness lies in creating inclusive mediation materials and empowering community leaders as Peacemakers who drive change in the justice system.
-Our systemic approach leverages existing resources from the Judiciary and the Ministry of Constitutional and Legal Affairs, including information, human capital, and outreach.
+Our uniqueness lies in developing inclusive mediation materials and equipping community leaders as Peacemakers who advance accessible dispute resolution within the justice system, ensuring participation of persons with disabilities.
+Our systemic approach draws on existing resources from the Judiciary and the Ministry of Constitutional and Legal Affairs, including information, human capital, and outreach systems.

 • Number of disputes resolved amicably